lsst-sqre/phalanx/docs/ops/cachemachine/updating-recommended.rst

 If you are adding these definitions to an instance that does not already ensure that the target image for "recommended" is always prepulled, add an entry to the ``repomen`` list that looks like the above, with current approved versions.

 Commit your changes to a git branch, and then create a GitHub pull request to ``services/cachemachine`` in `Phalanx <https://github.com/lsst-sqre/phalanx/tree/master/services/cachemachine/>`__ from that branch.
 Request that someone review the PR, and then merge it.

-Then synchronize cachemachine (using ArgoCD) in the correct environment.
+Then synchronize cachemachine (using Argo CD) in the correct environment.
 It is not generally required to wait for a maintenance window to do this, since cachemachine is not directly user-facing.
 The cachemachine deployment will automatically restart, and that will kick off any required pulls.
 Since these pulls will just be pulling "recommended" under a different name, the image will almost certainly already be cached, and therefore the pull will be near-instant.
 Each pod that starts from the pulled image simply sleeps for one minute and then terminates.
-After each pod has run and terminated, the nublado2 options form will again show the correct data.
+After each pod has run and terminated, the Notebook Aspect options form will again show the correct data.